 But there are other forms of tobacco besides cigarettes that are just as harmful.
 Dip and chew tobacco contain even more nicotine than cigarettes.
 Holding a dip in your mouth for thirty minutes can give you as much nicotine as smoking three cigarettes and using two cans of “snuff” a week gives you as much nicotine as smoking almost two packs of cigarettes.

 Effects of Quitting Nicotine

-Just like other drugs such as heroin, alcohol and cocaine, there are typically withdrawal symptoms when a user of tobacco tries to quit.
+Just like other drugs such as heroin, alcohol, and cocaine, there are typical withdrawal symptoms when a user of tobacco tries to quit.